Sup2point0/Assort/Yu-Gi-Oh!/archetypes/The Specialists.md

 ## Trivia

-- The ATK/DEF of all the Monsters with both ATK and DEF add up to 3200.
+- The ATK/DEF of the Monsters (that have both ATK and DEF) add up to 3200.